WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

+* The migration might take considerable time if you had big glossaries.
 * Glossaries are now stored as regular components.
-The migration might take considerable time if you had big glossaries.
 * The glossary API is removed, use regular translation API to access glossaries.
+* There is a change in :setting:`django:INSTALLED_APPS` - ``weblate.metrics`` should be added.

 .. seealso:: :ref:`generic-upgrade-instructions`